Retirement Equity Lab

 - Published on Thursday, June 26, 2014

 The Great Recession hit working Americans and those hoping to retire harder if their retirement savings were based in 401(k)s rather than defined benefit pensions or Social Security.
-A recent SCEPA working paper, 'How 401(k) Plans Make Recessions Worse' soon to be published in the Labor and Employment Relations Associations journal, concludes that 401(k)-type retirement plans exacerbate recessions, whereas annuity-backed retirement accounts such as defined benefit plans and Social Security stabilize the economy during both recessions and expansions - a function known as automatic stabilizers.
+A recent SCEPA working paper, 'How 401(k) Plans Make Recessions Worse' (soon to be published in a research volume of the Labor and Employment Relations Association), concludes that 401(k)-type retirement plans exacerbate recessions, whereas annuity-backed retirement accounts such as defined benefit plans and Social Security stabilize the economy during both recessions and expansions - a function known as automatic stabilizers.

 Social Security is a pension institution in which workers accumulate credits over their working lifetime, and those credits guarantee a level of benefits in their retirement years, because these benefits do not dependent on market gains or losses, consumption does not fluctuate.
 By design Social Security automatically stabilizes the economy because consumption is able to remain constant through recessionary and expansionary times.